KAILAS-R-PILLAI/StudyHubDigitalLibrary/README.md

 🎯 About the Project

-Welcome to Study Hub Digital Library, a smart web app built to simplify student management and fee tracking for educational centers, libraries, or coaching institutes.
+Welcome to Study Hub Digital Library, a smart web app designed to simplify student management and fee tracking for educational centers, libraries, and coaching institutes.

 No more messy registers or spreadsheets — this system helps you: